SalehDehqanpour/pacmanGame/README.md

 # pacmanGame
  This code is almost completed.
-It is uploaded.
+It is uploaded in favor of enriching open-source regarding basic games.